storesafe/cordova-sqlcipher-adapter/README.md

 ## Announcements

-- _SQLCipher for Android now supports 64-bit CPU targets._
+- SQLCipher for Android now supports 64-bit CPU targets.
-- _[brodybits / cordova-sqlite-test-app](https://github.com/brodybits/cordova-sqlite-test-app)_ project is a CC0 (public domain) starting point _(this plugin must be added)_ and may also be used to reproduce issues with this plugin.
+- [brodybits / cordova-sqlite-test-app](https://github.com/brodybits/cordova-sqlite-test-app) project is a CC0 (public domain) starting point (NOTE that this plugin must be added) and may also be used to reproduce issues with this plugin.
 - The Lawnchair adapter is now moved to [litehelpers / cordova-sqlite-lawnchair-adapter](https://github.com/litehelpers/cordova-sqlite-lawnchair-adapter).
 - [brodybits / sql-promise-helper](https://github.com/brodybits/sql-promise-helper) provides a Promise-based API wrapper.
 - [nolanlawson / pouchdb-adapter-cordova-sqlite](https://github.com/nolanlawson/pouchdb-adapter-cordova-sqlite) supports this plugin along with other implementations such as [nolanlawson / sqlite-plugin-2](https://github.com/nolanlawson/sqlite-plugin-2) and [Microsoft / cordova-plugin-websql](https://github.com/Microsoft/cordova-plugin-websql).
 - macOS ("osx" platform) is now supported
 - Published [brodybits / Cordova-quick-start-checklist](https://github.com/brodybits/Cordova-quick-start-checklist) and [brodybits / Avoiding-some-Cordova-pitfalls](https://github.com/brodybits/Avoiding-some-Cordova-pitfalls).
 - Android version uses the lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) by default configuration (may be changed as described below)
-- SQLCipher ~~version `3.4.0`/`3.5.4`~~ for Android/iOS/macOS/Windows with FTS5 and JSON1
-- Windows 10 UWP is now supported by this version ~~- along with Windows 8.1 and Windows Phone 8.1~~
+- Windows 10 UWP is now supported by this version.
 - Self-test functions to verify proper installation and operation of this plugin
 - More explicit `openDatabase` and `deleteDatabase` `iosDatabaseLocation` option
 - Added simple sql batch query function